 Optimized Ecommerce EP 020 – Stop Copying Your Ecom CompetitorsListen to the episode:

-Welcome to Episode #020 of Optimized Ecommerce — Stop Copying Your Ecom Competitors.
+Welcome to Episode 020 of Optimized Ecommerce — Stop Copying Your Ecom Competitors.
 I am your host, Tanner Larsson, CEO of BGS.

 BGS means Build Grow Scale!
 It is a community that we founded where eCommerce entrepreneurs and physical product sellers come to learn how to take their businesses to the next level.